 The MSCSE core curriculum creates a baseline of knowledge for students to operate within the world of cyber security.
 Core classes balance the needs of security engineers to apply secure development concepts coupled with theoretical computer science; all within a framework of ethical best practices.
 (Note that the course numbers and course names are subject to change during the formal course approval process).

 Ethics and social responsibility are important objectives of all information assurance and cybersecurity courses taught as part of this program.
 In addition to explicit discussion in the context of specific subject areas of each course, each student enrolling in these courses will be expected to sign a “Cyber Security Code of Conduct” in order to underscore the importance of these concerns.

-CSS 514 Security Policy, Ethics, and the Legal Environment (2 cr Seminar)
+CSS 514 Security, Policy, Ethics, and the Legal Environment (2)

 Addresses ethical, legal, and policy frameworks within which information assurance and secure development lifecycle professionals must practice.
 Covers ethical, moral, legal and policy issues related to computers and telecommunications systems, such as how they impact privacy, fair information practices, equity, content control, and freedom of electronic speech.

-CSS 515 Contemporary Issues in Information Assurance (2 cr Seminar)
+CSS 515 Contemporary Issues in Information Assurance (2)

-Addresses current developments in information assurance and cyber security with focus on the changing threat spectrum, legal developments, international relationships, intellectual property protection, with emphasis from the ethical and moral perspectives.
-Students will be exposed to communities and resources important to becoming a responsible professional in the security field.
-Prerequisites: CSS 514 or CSS517
+Addresses current developments in information assurance and cyber security, such as the changing threat spectrum, legal developments, international relationships, and intellectual property protection with an emphasis on the ethical and moral perspectives.
+Covers communities and resources important to becoming a responsible professional in the security field.
+Prerequisite: either CSS 514 or CSS 517.

 CSS 517 Information Assurance and the Secure Development Lifecycle (5)